-- Vermont's Building Energy Standards were established to set minimum efficiency requirements for new and renovated buildings.
+Vermont's Building Energy Standards were established to set minimum efficiency requirements for new and renovated buildings.
 The standards are designed to provide more reductions in energy use and emissions over the life of a building, when compared with a similar building constructed prior to the standards going into effect.

 Buildings that comply with the standards are generally more comfortable and cost-effective to heat and cool.
 They also help to advance the state's goals for reducing greenhouse gas emissions.

-In late 2015 the PSD undertook a market baseline assessment of Vermont’s residential and commercial building stock.
+In 2020 the PSD undertook a market baseline assessment of Vermont’s residential and commercial building stock.
 This assessment characterizes Vermont’s current existing and new construction business (commercial/industrial) and residential (multifamily/single family) markets by documenting current equipment, lighting, HVAC, heating, process and hot water heating systems and building shell characteristics; as well as assesses adherence to Vermont’s Commercial and Residential Building Energy Standards (CBES & RBES) in the new construction market.

 The following pages provide more detailed information about the Building Energy Standards